Black Lives Matter Protest

 Police in cars and on motorcycles blocked off 7th Avenue, but drove off when protesters came within a block.
 A few marchers took up chants of “fuck the police” and ran toward the police barricade, but there was no direct confrontation between protesters and police.

 But the mood changed with an encounter with a driver in an all black SUV on 5th Avenue near Jefferson Street.
-The driver, dressed in tan clothing and, came out of his car with an assault-style rifle decaled with desert camouflage.
+The driver, dressed in tan clothing, came out of his car with an assault-style rifle decaled with desert camouflage.
 He told the marchers that his gun’s magazine was fully loaded and that they needed to get out of his way.

 The march’s organizers asked everyone to ignore the driver, but a few marchers continued to interact with the man, even trying to pull the gun out of his hands.